Euphlyctinides aeneola

 Euphlyctinides aeneola is a species of moth of the family Limacodidae.
 It is found in northern and western Thailand at altitudes of 400 to 1,400 meters.

 The wingspan is 20–22 mm.
-The head, thorax and abdomen are brown.
-Both the forewings and hindwings are greyish brown, although the forewing has a darker costal area and a discal cell with dark-brown scales.
-The dark-brown postmedial fascia of the forewing consists of dispersal streak-like spots on the veins.
 Adults are on wing from mid-June to August and in October.

 Etymology

 The species name is derived from Latin aeneolus (meaning "produced from bronze") and refers to the colouration of the species.